Mixturka/BST-STL-container/README.md

 The project includes a test suite using the Google Test framework to ensure tree is working correctly.

-## Constraints

-- **No Standard Containers**: The use of standard containers is prohibited.

-## Implementation Notes

-- **Tag Dispatch Idiom**: Consider using this idiom to avoid implementing three separate containers and to efficiently manage the different traversal types.

 ## Usage

 To use the containers, include the appropriate header files and instantiate the containers with the desired template parameters.
 Use the iterators provided by each container to traverse the tree in the specified order.